ay-lab/dcHiC/utility/README.md

 # Using Existing PC values with dcHiC

-Using this code, anyone can reformat their existing pc values such that they can use dcHiC.
+Using `getcHiCinputfromExistingPCs.r`, anyone can reformat their existing pc values such that they can use dcHiC.
 The input must be a five column text file with the following fields:
 ```
 <pc bedGraph path>	<pc type>	<replicate name>	<sample name>
 ```